-At BP Drains Ltd, we cover all non-urgent and emergency drainage needs in Broadstairs and the wider Kent area.
+At BP Drains Ltd, we cover all non-urgent and emergency drainage and gutter cleaning needs in Broadstairs and the wider Kent area.

 As a time-served team of professionals, we understand the importance of taking a proactive approach to maintaining a drainage system.
 While this is true for all homeowners, it’s even more so if you’re buying a new property.